hcorrada/IntroDataSci/content/logistics/index.md

   academic integrity policy.
 * Cell phone usage is **prohibited** during lecture, laptop use will be allowed to the extent that students **demonstrably** use it to follow along an in-class analysis or demonstration.
 * You can earn full credit for class participation in three ways:
-    (1) lecture participation, asking questions and answering your peers questions,
+    (1) lecture participation, asking questions and answering your peers questions, (this will be impossible to keep track of, so please the two below :-) )
     (2) piazza participation, asking and answering questions on piazza,
-    (3) regular attendance to office hours.
+    (3) regular attendance to office hours (there will be sign-in sheets during office hours).
     To earn full credit you should aim to ask or answer a question at least once every two weeks on lecture or on piazza; or attend office hours at least once a month (this can include just going to my office hours to chat about computer science, data, science, software engineering, etc.).

 ### Grading Procedures